colemanbroad/tracker/notes/notes.md

 This is a fools errand.
 I've implemented a brute force search over permutations. see `tracker.enumeratePermutations()`.
 The combinatorial explosion makes this impossible.
 Printing out 9! permutations of 9 takes 4 seconds.
 The same for 10 takes 40s, etc.

+ # [Hungarian Algorithm / Munkres]

+Found a bug.
+There shouldn't be any uncovered zeros by the time we hit step 6 but there are!